aronlindberg/Social-Network-Analysis-in-R/Readme.md

 The purpose of this repository is to learn how to run SNA in R during the summer of 2012.

+# Characteristics of the Network Data at GitHub #

+The network data consists of the following edges:

+* Coders following other coders
+* Coders watching repositories
+* Repositories being forked off of other repositories
+* Coders connected to repositories through commits, comments etc.
+* Coders connected to coders through committing or commenting on the same repository, branch, or the same file/commit/issue etc.
+* Coders who are on the same team/organization

+Hence, there are both directed and undirected graphs, as well as multidimensional since there are both human (coders) and non-human (repositories and their constituent parts) vertices.

+N.B.
+The graph package cannot mix directed and undirected graphs in the same model.
+Can we work around this within the package or do we need a different package?

+Anything else?

 ## Resources ##

 Here are some resources to get us started: